 Purchaser shall provide to the District, on a real time basis, an estimate of Purchaser’s projected hourly generation requests for Energy from the Projects at xx:20 PPT for the proceeding 96 hours.
 The accuracy of these hourly generation estimates shall meet the District’s suggested targets.

-During the Term of this Contract, the District will allow up to eight tags sourced at its balancing authority area during the Pre-Schedule Day time frame and up to three additional tags sourced at its balancing authority area per hour during real-time.
+During the Term of this Contract, the District will allow up to eight tags sourced at its BAA during the Pre-Schedule Day time frame and up to three additional tags sourced at its BAA per hour during real-time.

-Tags that sink in the District’s balancing authority area will only be allowed for the purpose of pond account management during real-time as defined by the District’s Business Practice.
+Tags that sink in the District’s BAA will only be allowed for the purpose of pond account management during real-time as defined by the District’s Business Practice.
 One tag per hour is the limit for real-time tags.
-No preschedule tags that sink in the District’s balancing authority area are allowed.
+No preschedule tags that sink in the District’s BAA are allowed.

 It is the Purchaser’s responsibility to follow all applicable RC West/WECC/NERC standards, guidelines, and criteria for scheduling and tagging.
 Further, it is Purchaser’s responsibility to follow all District Slice Operating Instructions and District Business Practices.